Bosnia And Herzegovina Travel Information

-Tipping in bars and restaurants is expected, usually 5 - 10% of the total bill.
+Tipping in bars and restaurants is expected, usually five to 10 percent of the total bill.

-A visit to Bosnia and Herzegovina should be trouble free but there is, however, an underlying threat from terrorism and attacks could occur in places frequented by travellers.
+Most visits to Bosnia and Herzegovina are trouble free but there is an underlying threat from terrorism and attacks could occur in places frequented by travellers.
 Take normal precautions to avoid mugging, bag-snatching and pick-pocketing.
 Travellers are urged to avoid public demonstrations.

-The local people observe very traditional hosting etiquette, offering guests cigarettes, coffee and sweets.
-The war and politics are not welcome topics of conversation, and such subjects should be broached with caution.
+The local people observe very traditional hosting etiquette, often offering guests cigarettes, coffee and sweets.
+The war and politics are not generally welcome topics of conversation, and such subjects should be broached with caution.
 Alcohol should not be consumed in the company of Muslims.

-Business is conducted in quite a formal manner and shaking hands is a frequent practice.
+Business is conducted in quite a formal manner and shaking hands is a common greeting.
 Business cards are required and translation facilities are available on request.
 Business hours are generally 9am to 5pm, Monday to Friday.
 Government offices tend to close earlier.